-For Hanekemp, green in an aura means “compassion, natural healing energy, a deep connection to the earth, and a lot of divine feminine wisdom.”
+For Hanekemp, green in an aura means “compassion, natural healing energy, a deep connection to the Earth, and a lot of divine feminine wisdom.”

-When it comes to fitness, the activities at hand have to fun for purples (think: dance cardio and Zumba).
+When it comes to fitness, the activities at hand have to be fun for purples (think: dance cardio and Zumba).
 Career-wise, you often find purples working as teachers, therapists, and writers.

 “Red is focused more on the material realm,” Hanekemp says.
 “They aren't just thinking about things but are actually doing them.”

-Michaela sees reds in a similar way, noting that they’re “strong and assertive natural leaders who need to be charge.”
+Firester sees reds in a similar way, noting that they’re “strong and assertive natural leaders who need to be charge.”
 They love risk and are motivated by their desire to win, which explains why many pro athletes and entrepreneurs have red auras.
 They can also be quite intense, so cardio-heavy workouts, CrossFit, and cycling are their jam.

 Blue auras are the total opposite of reds; they have a compassionate vibe but don’t like being in the spotlight.
-Blues are the selfless healers of the world—think nurses, teachers, and caregivers, Michaela says, emphasizing that they tend to be empaths who absorb and feel other people’s emotions as their own.
-And they’re not huge fans of working out, so doing low-impact things like walking (which does count as exercise, BTW!) is best for them.
+Blues are the selfless healers of the world—think nurses, teachers, and caregivers, Firester says, emphasizing that they tend to be empaths who absorb and feel other people’s emotions as their own.
+And they’re not huge fans of working out, so doing low-impact things, like walking (which does count as exercise, BTW!) is best for them.